To access details about groups, expand the subtitles to make the information appear.

 Students are expected to commit to upholding group standards and expectations.
-These general standards/expectations include, but are not limited to:
+These general standards/expectations include, but aren't limited to:

-- respecting the facilitators of and members of the group
+- Respecting the facilitators and members of the group

-- attending each group session for the duration of the program (if it is a closed group)
+- Attending each group session for the duration of the program (if it's a closed group)